-Online Bachelor’s in Counseling Degree Program Ranking Guidelines
+Bachelor’s in Counseling Degree Online Ranking Guidelines

 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.

-The Best Online Bachelor’s in Counseling Programs
+The Best Online Bachelor’s in Counseling Degree Programs

-1 Liberty University
+1. Liberty University Online

 Liberty University in Lynchburg, Virginia, offers an online bachelor’s in psychology with a specialization in Christian counseling.
 The online bachelor’s in counseling teaches students to approach counseling from a Christian perspective.
 Students learn Bible–based counseling methods and analyze theoretical approaches and psychotherapy techniques.